 Entry to Tianmen Mountain National Park costs ¥261 RMB.

-This includes entry to the scenic area itself and also transportation up and down the mountain.
-With your ticket you can also ride a long escalator which passes to and from the Tianmen Cave area to the upper part of the mountain.
+This includes both entry to the scenic area itself and transportation up and down the mountain.
+With your ticket, you can also ride a long escalator which connects the Tianmen Cave area with the upper part of the mountain.
 The total price also includes a ¥3 mandatory insurance fee.